 Ensuring liaison with the Social Services Representative regarding the establishment and operation of evacuation and reception centres;

-Coordinating the acquisition, distribution and scheduling of various modes of transport (i.e. school buses, boats and trucks) for the purpose of transporting persons and/or supplies, as required, by members of the Community Control Group and the support and advisory staff;
+Coordinating the acquisition, distribution and scheduling of various modes of transport (i.e. school buses, boats and trucks) for the purpose of transporting persons and/or supplies, as required, by members of the Municipal Emergency Control Group and the support and advisory staff;

 Ensuring that a record is maintained of drivers and operators involved.